Superannuation

 In a self-managed superannuation fund, the fund must have a written investment strategy that it applies to the management of member benefits.
 The Australian Tax Office have produced a simple, breezy video explaining the investment strategy required for an SMSF:

+The trustees then apply this strategy and make investments on behalf of the members.
 Typically, members of a self managed super fund share a very similar investment profile such that a single investment strategy can be applied across all of the fund’s members.
 For example, a married couple managing their own superannuation fund will typically have the same investment profile.
 They will generally each need to make use of their money at the same stage of life as each other and this generally allows them to manage their separate superannuation benefits using a single strategy.
+We have also published a comprehensive e-book about self managed superannuation.
+Check under the resources tab on our website.

 Investment profiles and superannuation